Namur station (Montreal Metro): Overview

 The station is a normal side platform station with an entrance at the north end.
 It was planned in such a way as to allow an additional entrance to be built on the other side of the Décarie Autoroute, but this has not yet happened.

 A redevelopment plan for the area is under discussion.

 The station was designed by the firm of Labelle, Marchand et Geoffroy.
 The station's mezzanine contains a giant suspended illuminated aluminum sculpture, entitled Système, by noted Quebec artist Pierre Granche.

 Origin of the name

 This station is named for Rue Namur, the former name for a portion of Rue Jean-Talon; the road had been renamed by the time the station was opened, so a nearby road (Rue Arnoldi) was renamed Namur in 1980 to allow the station to keep its name.
-Namur is a city and province in Belgium.
+Namur is a city and province in Belgium, which also lent its name to the town of Namur, Quebec.